Mounikanellore/SKMLI-11-INTERNSHIP-TASKS/README.md

 # SKMLI-11-INTERNSHIP-TASKS
-1 A - Implementation of Decision Tree Algorithm Using M L Fundamentals (program to demonstrate the working of the decision tree algorithm.) ii) Back Propagation Algorithm Using M L Fundamentals.
+T A S K 1 A - Implementation of Decision Tree Algorithm Using M L Fundamentals (program to demonstrate the working of the decision tree algorithm.) ii) Back Propagation Algorithm Using M L Fundamentals.
 (program for implementing the Back propagation algorithm and test the